Giants beat Devils to win elusive Grand Slam

 On all three occasions it has been the Devils that have stood in their way of securing a clean sweep.

-The Devils also went into Sunday's final with a bit of history up for grabs, as no team in Elite League history has won four-straight play-off titles before.
+The Devils also went into Sunday's final with a bit of history up for grabs, as no team in Elite League history has won four-straight play-off titles.

-But it was the Giants who came out on top of this closely-fought final, and in the process emulated Coventry's 2005 and Nottingham's 2013 all-conquering seasons.
+But it was the Giants who came out on top of a closely-fought final, and in the process emulated Coventry's 2005 and Nottingham's 2013 all-conquering seasons.

-The game's first real chance fell to the Devils after just two minutes, Jake Coughler was left alone in the slot and found by Brodie Reid but Tyler Beskorowany made the save.
+The game's first real chance fell to the Devils after just two minutes, when Jake Coughler was left alone in the slot and found by Brodie Reid but Tyler Beskorowany made the save.

-Ben Bowns was almost left red-faced when a routine save from distanced bounced up and over his shoulder, and nearly deflected off his back into the net.
+Ben Bowns was almost left red-faced when a routine save from distance bounced up and over his shoulder, and nearly deflected off his back into the net.

-The puck continued to bounce around the Cardiff net, and after a save from Mark Cooper, Ben Lake's follow-up shot landed up on top of Bowns' goal.
+The puck continued to bounce around the Cardiff net, and after a save from Mark Cooper, Ben Lake's follow-up shot landed on top of Bowns' goal.

 Tensions rose as both sets of players clashed after a scramble in front of the Devils goal, Belfast's Sam Ruopp and Scott Conway and Cardiff's Josh Batch the main protagonists.